 If you have a poor credit score, you may sometimes feel like there's no way to get cash in an emergency.
 Banks are not well-known for being quick and flexible when it comes to borrowing money, and you don't want to get stuck with an unlicensed payday lender who claims they don't require a credit check to give out a loan.

-There are many reliable and qualified short term lenders out there who can provide small loans to Canadians with bad credit files.
+There are many reliable and qualified online lenders out there who can provide small loans to Canadians with bad credit files.
 It's important to be well prepared when taking out any type of loan with a money lender, and to have a full understanding of how it could affect your credit score.

 Taking out a short term payday loan will generally have no impact on your credit score unless you default on the payments.
 Nevertheless, let’s go back to the basics and learn the ways in which your credit score plays a part in the borrowing process.